 The IRS will not count the funds in the account or the interest earned as income subject to taxation.

 What are some examples of careers for FSS graduates?

 Graduates have become certified nursing aides, chefs, medical billing specialists, medical assistants, legal secretaries, and maintenance technicians, among others.

-If my income increases to the point that I leave Section 8 before my five year FSS contract is complete, will I received my escrow balance?
+If my income increases to the point that I leave Section 8 before my five year FSS contract is complete, will I receive my escrow balance?

 Yes.
-Termination from Section 8 due to "not rent hardship" counts as successful completion of the FSS contract and you will receive your escrow balance.
+Termination from Section 8 due to "no rent hardship" counts as successful completion of the FSS contract and you will receive your escrow balance.

 HPD's FSS Program is only available to tenants receiving Section 8 issued by HPD.
 Tenants receiving Section 8 from the New York City Housing Authority (NYCHA) or the New York State Division of Housing and Community Renewal (HCR) should contact those agencies for information about their FSS programs.